Your Healthy Habits

 any public equipment (fitness equipment, computers, water filling stations, etc.) before and after each use.

 the size of gatherings.
-Currently there can be no more than 50 people in an indoor space and 250 outdoors, and you must follow six-foot distancing guidelines.
+Currently no more than 10 people can gather indoors for a social gathering and 100 outdoors, provided you also follow six-foot distancing guidelines.

 your health daily to identify cases early and to be mindful of contagion.
 If you begin to have symptoms of COVID-19, self-isolate immediately and contact Health Services and your RA.
 Or, if you are an employee, contact your healthcare provider.